 A home bathroom scale can also be used to measure the tongue weight of your trailer as an alternative method.
 If you expect the tongue weight (TW) to be under 300 pounds, you can place it directly onto the scale.
 Otherwise, it’s best to use a form of protective material, such as a plastic cover or plywood, as a buffer to protect the exterior finish of your scale.

-Another way you can measure the tongue weight of your trailer is to use a commercial vehicle scale located at many truck stops or landfills.
+Another way to measure your trailer’s tongue weight is to use a commercial vehicle scale located at many truck stops or landfills.
 This would also usually require a small fee.

 Important Safety Tips When Loading a Hitch Cargo Carrier

-- Properly loading your trailer or hitch cargo carrier is one of the most important steps in safely transporting goods.
-Before loading, it is important to consider many different factors, such as distance from the loading point, the height of the trailer, and the weight capacity of your vehicle.
+1. Properly loading your trailer or hitch cargo carrier is one of the most important steps in safely transporting goods.
+Before loading, it is important to consider many factors, such as distance from the loading point, the trailer’s height, and the vehicle’s weight capacity.

-- As added safety precautions, ensure that your carrier will be visible in low-light or adverse weather conditions through either specialized lighting kits or reflectors.
+5. As added safety precautions, ensure your carrier will be visible in low-light or adverse weather conditions through specialized lighting kits or reflectors.

-- Remember that your vehicle’s length has increased with the added cargo carrier at its rear.
-This is important to consider especially if you’re overtaking other cars.
-Do not cut them off.
+6. Remember that your vehicle’s length has increased with the added cargo carrier at its rear.
+This is important to consider, especially if you’re overtaking other cars.
+Please do not cut them off.

 A Final Word